AcademySoftwareFoundation/opencue.io/content/docs/Getting started/deploying-cuebot.md

 steps in
 [Setting up the database](/docs/getting-started/setting-up-the-database).

-A Cuebot server requires a mimimum of 6GB of memory.
+A Cuebot server requires a minimum of 6GB of memory.

 Make sure you also complete the following steps: